EEOC Issues COVID-19 Assistance

 GINA And COVID-19 Vaccinations

 Title II of GINA prohibits covered employers from using the genetic information of employees to make employment decisions.
-It also restricts employers from requesting, requiring, purchasing, or disclosing genetic information of employees.
+It also restricts employers from requesting, requiring, purchasing, or disclosing the genetic information of employees.
 Under Title II of GINA, genetic information includes information about the manifestation of disease or disorder in a family member (which is referred to as “family medical history”) and information from genetic tests of the individual employee or a family member, among other things.